Circular Food Solution Challenge

 Review Process:

-A committee of project partners will review applications, considering:
+A committee of project partners reviewed applications, considering:

 • How proposed solutions deliver on circularity, and food loss or waste reduction;